 10.2.2 Departmental Handling of Violations

 Within each department, there should be a senior member of the faculty, such as the department head, who can provide guidance to faculty members and to students in cases of suspected academic dishonesty.
 In particular, this individual should be able to give advice about the alternative courses of action that are available, about the norms of fairness within the department and throughout the Institute, and about the rights of students.
-In addition, deans in the Office of the Dean for Undergraduate Education (DUE) and the Office of the Dean for Student Life (DSL), as well as the ombudspersons, are available for consultation with students, faculty, and department heads.
+In addition, staff in the Office of the Vice Chancellor (OVC) and the Divison of Student Life (DSL), as well as the ombudspersons, are available for consultation with students, faculty, and department heads.

 When a faculty member believes that a student has violated the expected standards of academic conduct, it is generally advisable to arrange to talk privately with the student as soon as possible.
 The request for a meeting should be in writing; before the meeting, the suspected student should be informed that he or she has a right to come accompanied by any other member of the MIT community.
 At this meeting, the faculty member should explain the reason for believing that a breach of academic honesty has occurred and to give the student the opportunity to respond fully to all allegations.
 Appropriate effort should be made during this meeting to avoid an atmosphere in which the student feels harassed.